ialbert/biostar-central/README.md

 * <https://github.com/biostars/biostar-recipes>

-## Security warning!
+## Security considerations

 **Note**: The site is designed to execute scripts on a remote server.
-In addition it allows administrative users to change the content of these scripts.
+In addition the site allows administrative users to change the content of these scripts.

-It is **extremely important** to properly restrict and guard access to accounts with administrative privileges!
+It is **extremely important** to restrict and guard access to all accounts with administrative privileges!